CosmoAI-AES/CosmoSim/README.md

 ```
 conan profile show default
 ```
 and check (update) these if they are wrong.
-(You can check using gcc --version, and use the major version (e.g 11.4 -> 11))
+Check using gcc --version, and use the major version e.g 11.4 -> 11.
 ```
 conan profile update settings.compiler=gcc default
 conan profile update settings.compiler.libcxx=libstdc++11 default